fyrus7/FYRUS_LM_FlashMeter/README.md

 # ATTENTION!
 The Software will store last value metered.
 Therefor, the second time you press metering button, it actually show the last value stored.
 Meter twice to get a new value.

-# disclaimer
+#

-the Software is originally based from a fews old projects i found, combining into one with an upgrading, fixing, optimized and adjustments.
+- the Software is based from various online project, combining into one with major fixing & optimizations.